About Thank You Berry Much

 The Recipes

-Specializing in plant-based comfort food, Thank You Berry Much shows that anything that isn’t vegan can be veganized!
-I focus on creating omnivore-approved recipes that can easily replace your childhood favorites, from Vegan Steak to Vegan Chocolate Cake.
+Specializing in plant-based comfort food, Thank You Berry Much proves that just about any dish can be veganized.
+I focus on crafting omnivore-approved recipes that can replace your childhood favorites—from Vegan Steak to fudgy Chocolate Cake—without sacrificing flavor or texture.

 Emily’s Favorite Recipes